devashrlucas/todoapp/README.md

 # todoapp
 Simple to-do app using React Hooks.
 Re-published version of deleted repository.

+A live demo of this project can be viewed here: [https://devashrlucas.github.io/todoapp/](https://devashrlucas.github.io/todoapp/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts